Ludobico/WorldStory-AI/README.md

 Under `Model Select`, choose GPT-3.5 and then click the `Generate` button to create the character

+The image is automatically generated based on the character's appearance.

 To interact with the created character, click the `Save Setting` button to store it in the [backend/Characters](./backend/Characters) folder

 ## User config